// ScraperAPI Alternative

 Do I have to keep BeautifulSoup or Cheerio in my pipeline?

 Not for SERPs.
-ScraperAPI returns raw HTML (or charges extra credits for autoparse), so you run a parser to pull results out.
-DataBlue returns parsed organic, ads, shopping, PAA, and knowledge graph as typed JSON — you delete the parser layer entirely.
+ScraperAPI returns raw HTML or uses autoparse terms, so you run a parser to pull results out.
+DataBlue returns parsed organic, ads, shopping, PAA, and knowledge graph as typed JSON, so you delete the parser layer entirely.

 Is there a free ScraperAPI alternative?